Stata

 Jean Marie Linhart, StataCorp

 The save command does not allow specification either of a varlist, which would be used to specify a subset of variables, or of if or in conditions, which would be used to specify a subset of observations.
-Extending save in these directions is on the StataCorp to-do list, but at present these limitations need to be bypassed in some other way.

-We assume that the main dataset has previously been saved to a Stata data file in binary format (a .dta file).
+We assume the main dataset has previously been saved to a Stata data file in binary format (a .dta file).
 If not, you should save the data first:

 . save main